 In the world of finance, an option is referred to as a derivative contract, the value of which is determined by the performance of an underlying asset throughout the option period.

 The purchaser of a call option on shares has a right (but not an obligation) to purchase shares in the company at a pre-determined price and date in the future.
-If the shares increase in value (or decrease in the case of a put option) in a manner such that the value exceeds the premium paid for the option, then the option holder is said to be “in-the-money” as he or she would have realised a profit when the option is exercised.
+If the shares increase in value (or decrease in the case of a put option) in a manner such that the value exceeds the premium paid for the option, then the option holder is said to be “in-the-money” as he or she would have realized a profit when the option is exercised.

 In financial markets, options are sold at hefty premiums and are sometimes referred to as a zero-sum game in virtue of the fact that, at face value, the gain of one of the counterparties will result in a loss to the other.
-Technically, however, this is not always the case due the role of market makers that hedge their positions by selling covered calls or puts.
+Technically, however, this is not always the case due to the role of market makers that hedge their positions by selling covered calls or puts.

 In contrast, employee share options are not sold for premiums reflective of risk.
-Instead they are granted as part of the remuneration package to improve employee performance and retention, and the shares may be granted either for free, at preferential rates or at market prices, depending on how the options are structured.
+Instead, they are granted as part of the remuneration package to improve employee performance and retention, and the shares may be granted either for free, at preferential rates, or at market prices, depending on how the options are structured.

 Legal Basis for Employee Share Options in Malta